Thursday, January 15, 2026

 “Many people are looking for antidotes to ever-increasing consumption and feelings of social isolation,” the World Economic Forum (WEF) notes.
 “There is no single solution, and we will need to look at all aspects of our lives, from the way we consume to day-to-day practices.
 But for some, the solution is to be found in communal living and intentional communities.”

-The WEF suggests these communities may be one of our best avenues for reducing our carbon footprints, too — by adopting practices that are less resource-intensive.
+The WEF suggests these communities may be one of our best avenues for reducing our carbon footprints, too, by adopting less resource-intensive practices.

 Courtesy The Farm